3 Days on Hawaii’s Big Island: Volcanoes, Lava & Stars, Oh My!

 If you’re craving a beach vacation, the Big Island is not the right Hawaiian island for you.
 As the youngest of the islands, you’re much more likely to find lava floes than sandy beaches.
 Instead, Hawaii is great for amateur geologists and light adventure seekers.

-This isn’t to say there are no beaches on Hawaii – just that you’ll pay a premium to stay at one of the hotels near one.
+This isn’t to say there are no beautiful beaches on Hawaii – just that you’ll pay a premium to stay at one of the hotels near one.
 Additionally, there is world-class snorkeling and scuba diving in Hawaii, so if you just want to play in the water, the Big Island is a great place to do it!

 What to Pack for Hawaii’s Big Island

 Hawaii is definitely tropical – but as some of the best experiences happen at night (manta snorkeling, stargazing), it’s important to pack layers for your trip.
 Think shorts and tees/tanks during the day, then trousers and a sweater once the sun goes down.
 Flip flops and sneakers, so you’re up for whatever adventure you find.
-Don’t forget sunscreen!
+Don’t forget your reef-safe sunscreen!

 Kailua or Hilo – Which City to Stay In?